Knee pain going down stairs, and as you go back up, is a common problem and can make life really tricky.

 Who Does it Affect: Most common in young, healthy people.
 More common in women.

-What is it: Degenerative changes (wear and tear) in the knee bones and cartilage
+What is it: In osteoarthritis, there are degenerative changes aka wear and tear in the knee bones and cartilage of the knee

 Symptoms: Morning stiffness, pain, swelling, clicking/grinding, reduced knee movements

 Aggravating Activities: Worse after prolonged rest, activity, cold weather, stairs

 Who Does It Affect: Most common over the age of 50

 What is it: With Pes Anserine bursitis, the problem is not with the kneecap directly, but inflammation of the nearby pes anserine bursa, a small fluid filled sac that reduces friction between knee tendons and bone

 Symptoms: Pain and swelling approximately 2-3 inches below the knee joint on the inner side of the knee

 Aggravating Activities: Stairs (going up tends to be worse than coming down), sleeping on your side (due to pressure on the bursa), hamstring stretches

 Who Does It Affect: Most common in overweight women, runners and swimmers (particularly breaststroke)